 The Rockleigh Board of Education's financial statements have been audited by Lerch, Vinci & Higgins, LLP, a firm of licensed certified public accountants and public school accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the Rockleigh Board of Education for the fiscal year ended June 30, 2015, are free of material misstatement.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of the Rockleigh Board of Education for the fiscal year ended June 30, 2016, are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that the Rockleigh Board of Education's financial statements for the fiscal year ended June 30, 2015, are fairly presented in conformity with GAAP.
+The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the Rockleigh Board of Education's financial statements for the fiscal year ended June 30, 2016, are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.

-The District is not required to undergo a single audit in conformity with the provisions of the Single Audit Act and the U.S. Office of the Management and Budget Circular A-133, "Audits of States, Local Governments and Non-Profit Organizations", and the State Treasury Circular Letter 15-08.
+The District is not required to undergo a single audit in conformity with the provisions of the U.S. Uniform Guidance and the New Jersey State Treasury Circular Letter 15-08.

 GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
 This letter of transmittal is designed to complement MD&A and should be read in conjunction with it.
-The Rockleigh Board of Education's MD&A can be found immediately following the report of the independent auditors.
+The Rockleigh Board of Education's MD&A can be found immediately following the report of the independent auditor's.